lavanet/lava/cmd/lavavisor/README.md

 2. Instead of creating service files manually, execute `lavavisor create-service` command to generate a the service files.
 3. Validate `.lavavisor/services` folder created and with generated service files.
 4. Validate `config.yml` is updated and includes all of the target service names.
-5. Execute `lavavisor start`, and you should observe all services running.
+5. Execute `lavavisor start --auto-start`, and you should observe all services running.
 Additionally, the version monitor will begin validating versions.
 6. Now we need to make an upgrade proposal by using `/gov` module, so that protocol version will change in the consensus and LavaVisor will detect & initiate auto-upgrade.
 Here is the script for sending version update proposal transaction (for Cosmos SDK v0.47.0):
 ```bash